Jaycrystalz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes the owner and the group owners
+ changes the owner of the file only if it owned by the user